 Toyota C-HR reliability & safety

-The Toyota C-HR offers more peace of mind on the safety and reliability fronts than most of its rivals
+The Toyota C-HR hybrid offers more peace of mind on the safety and reliability fronts than most of its rivals

 |Euro NCAP rating||Adult protection rating||Child protection rating||Safety assistance rating|